What is Alyq?

 A small number of people taking Alyq have had sudden vision loss.
 Most of these people already had eye problems, or had diabetes or other health conditions that can affect blood vessels in the eyes.
 It is not clear whether this medicine causes vision loss.

 Do not start or stop taking Alyq during pregnancy without your doctor's advice.
-Having pulmonary arterial hypertension (PAH) during pregnancy could harm may cause heart failure, stroke, or other medical problems in both mother and baby.
+Having pulmonary arterial hypertension (PAH) during pregnancy may cause heart failure, stroke, or other medical problems in both mother and baby.
 Tell your doctor right away if you become pregnant.

 Cialis is not for use in women.